 Current high school sophomores who attend school in the Denver metro area are invited to apply and, if accepted, begin participation at the start of their junior year.

 In an effort to build a workforce that better represents the communities served in healthcare, MC² focuses on recruiting students from groups that are underrepresented in the healthcare workforce.

 Students are chosen by a committee that reviews all applications.
 The selection committee takes the following into consideration when selecting participants for the program:

 - Community involvement

-- Student need
+- Student need and representation